aguidirh/go-rag-chatbot/README.md

 This section will show how to load the vector database with docs and how to interect with the chatbot

 ### Creating a collection
 A collection is where the documents are going to be stored in the vector database.
+By default, collections are created from kb-config.yaml and automatically populated based on the configuraiton.
+However, one can also create a collection manually by calling the `/create-collection` endpoint.
 It is necessary to create a collection before adding documents to the database.

 Since the chatbot is exposed as an http server, it is possible to create a new collection calling the following URL: